 These fish need the water to be really clean, so you should do a 20% water change every 2 days or a 30% water change every 3 days.
 Also make sure to vacuum the substrate and pick up as much waste and unwanted materials as you can.

-The best flowerhorn food for head growth is really important to keep in mind, but as you can see, head growth relies on more than one factor.
+The best flowerhorn food for head growth is really important to keep in mind (Ocean Instant Brine is our top pick), but as you can see, head growth relies on more than one factor.
 As long as you follow the tips outlined above, you should have no issue with your Flowerhorn and head growth.